18020132/dao-duc-tung.github.io/src/pages/ml-skills/machine-learning-infrastructure-interview/machine-learning-infrastructure-interview-questions/index.md

 - Talk about your Kubernetes experience
 - What are `Deployment`, `Pod`, `Service`, `Ingress` in Kubernetes?
 - What are the differences between `ReplicaSets` and `StatefulSets`?
-- Coding test: You will be given a BST, in which exactly two nodes have been swapped on purpose.
+- Coding test: Given a BST, in which exactly two nodes have been swapped on purpose.
 Recover this BST without changing its data structure.
 [LeedCode link](https://leetcode.com/problems/recover-binary-search-tree/)
 - Talk about your C++ experience
 - Talk about some ML libraries that you used for different stages of the ML lifecycle
-  - You should be familiar with tools to version data, version, and track training experiments, deploy models, CI/CD automation, etc.
+  - You should be familiar with tools to version data, version and track training experiments, deploy models, CI/CD automation, etc.
 - Talk about your Cloud services experience
 - Talk about your distributed training experience